Offered by the City University of New York Graduate School of Public Health and Health Policy

 Distinguished Scholar, CUNY Graduate School of Public Health & Health Policy

 Applications are now being accepted for this 10-day training program on Integrated Marketing Communication for Behavioral Impact (COMBI) in Health and Social Development offered at the CUNY Graduate School of Public Health and Health Policy (CUNY SPH).
-The course will focus on behavioral and communication challenges in a variety of health topics and social development issues such as environmental education, early childhood stimulation and development, violence against women and children, and other public health concerns.
+The course will focus on behavioral and communication challenges in a variety of health topics and social development issues such as environmental education, early childhood stimulation and development, violence against women and children, and other public health and social development concerns.
 The training will be applicable to any area facing these behavioral challenges, including the behaviors of policy makers.

 This 10-day course focuses sharply on communication planning for behavioral impact in health and social development.
 Behavioral results are viewed as the primary end-goals of health and social development programs.
 The course stresses that behavioral impact comes with effective communication programs purposefully planned for behavioral results, and not only directed at awareness creation, attitude change, advocacy, or public education.
 The private sector experience in successfully using Integrated Marketing Communication (IMC) for consumer behavioral results points to an approach for achieving behavioral objectives in health and social development.
 The World Health Organization has been applying this IMC approach to a variety of desired health behaviors over the past 20 years in over 60 countries and refers to it as “COMBI” (Communication for Behavioral-Impact).
 UNICEF country offices in over 20 countries have been using the COMBI approach within its program communication and communication-for-development (C4D) efforts.
 UNFPA, UNEP, UN WOMEN and UNDP have also used the COMBI approach.